Reading time: 5 minutes

 Bengen’s 4% Rule

 William Bengen was a Californian financial planner.
-In 1994 he worked out that the average American retiree could withdraw up to 4% of their nest egg in their first year of retirement then adjust that amount for inflation in subsequent years and not run out of money for at least 30 years.
-So someone who retires at 65 could expect their money to last until they turn 95 with a high degree of probability.
+In 1994 he worked out that the average American retiree could withdraw up to 4% of their nest egg in their first year of retirement then adjust that amount for inflation in subsequent years and have a 90% chance they would not run out of money for at least 30 years.
+So someone who retires at 65 could expect their money to last until they turn 95 with a 90% success rate.

-Bengen based his 4% rule on actual returns over 75 years.
+Bengen based his 4% rule on actual returns over rolling 30-year periods between 1926 and 1992.
 He argued that 4% would hold for an asset allocation of 50–75% shares with the remainder in bonds, but a portfolio with closer to 75% shares had a higher probability of lasting longer.

 Spend your age